- Chart

 Average Trading Volume

-VTV exhibits high liquidity with a substantial average daily trading volume, facilitating easy buying and selling of shares.
+VTV exhibits high average daily trading volume, indicating strong liquidity and ease of buying and selling shares.

 Bid-Ask Spread